Mecc Cancer Treatment Blurred Plant Background

 Screening tests have risks.

 Decisions about screening tests can be difficult.
-Not all screening tests are helpful and most have risks.
+Not all screening tests are helpful, and most have risks.
 Before having any screening test, you may want to discuss the test with your doctor.
 It is important to know the risks of the test and whether it has been proven to reduce the risk of dying from cancer.

-The risks of prostate screening include the following:
+The risks of prostate cancer screening include:

 Screening may not improve your health or help you live longer if you have cancer that has already spread to the area outside of the prostate or to other places in your body.

-Some cancers never cause symptoms or become life-threatening, but if found by a screening test, the cancer may be treated.
+Some prostate cancers never cause symptoms or become life-threatening, but if found by a screening test, the cancer may be treated.
 Finding these cancers is called overdiagnosis.
 It is not known if treatment of these cancers would help you live longer than if no treatment were given.

 Treatments for prostate cancer, such as radical prostatectomy and radiation therapy, may have long-term side effects in many men.
 The most common side effects are erectile dysfunction and urinary incontinence.